dorgonman/HorizonTweenDemo/README.md

 *5.0.0

-	[Refactor] Make all Plugin Functions Naming convention consistance With Unreal.
+* [Refactor] Make all Plugin Functions Naming convention consistance With Unreal.
 WARNING: this change may break BP compile, you will need to relink parameters of afftected BP Nodes.

+* [BugFix] UE5's FMath::Lerp<T> not work as expect for FRotator

 *4.27.0